Harvard withdraws invitation to Chelsea Manning after CIA leaders revolt

 "But I see more clearly now that many people view a Visiting Fellow title as an honorific, so we should weigh that consideration when offering invitations," Elmendorf added.

+Manning responded by tweeting that she was "honored" to be the first "disinvited trans woman visiting Harvard fellow" before calling the university out for bowing to pressure from the CIA.

+"This is what a military/police/intel state looks like," Manning tweeted.
+"The CIA determines what is said and is not taught at Harvard."

-Morell said in a letter to Elmendorf that he cannot associate himself with an organization "that honors a convicted felon and leaker of classified information."
+In a letter to Elmendorf, Morell said that he cannot associate with an organization "that honors a convicted felon and leaker of classified information."

-"Ms. Manning was found guilty of 17 serious crimes, including six counts of espionage, for leaking hundreds of thousands of classified documents to Wikileaks, an entity that CIA Director Mike Pompeo says operates like an adversarial foreign intelligence service," Morell wrote.

-Pompeo said in a separate letter to Harvard on Thursday that he backed Morell's decision, adding that he was withdrawing from a Harvard public forum later Thursday night.
+Pompeo said in a separate letter to Harvard on Thursday that he backed Morell's decision, adding that he was withdrawing from a Harvard public forum.

 "While I have served my country as a soldier in the United States Army and will continue to defend Ms. Manning's right to offer a defense of why she chose this path, I believe it is shameful for Harvard to place its stamp of approval upon her treasonous actions," Pompeo wrote.